joshuahannan/flow-usdc/README.md

 * `contracts` - contains all of the contracts and the scripts required to interact with them
 * `doc` - contains manual and auto-generated documentation for contracts, scripts, and transactions
 * `lib/go` - Test code in Golang.
-* `scripts` - contains examples of scripts used to interact with the contract
+* `tests` - Test code in Cadence.
-* `transactions` - contains examples of transactions one can perform with the contract
+* `transactions` - contains examples of transactions and scripts one can use with the contract
 * `env.example` - example file to be populated with values and copied to `./test/.env`
 * `flow.json` - configuration file for the `flow` CLI tool.